JoaoGFarias/JoaoGFarias.github.io/_posts/2019-01-24-postman_runner.markdown

 This is error-prone, and, worse of all, it is **BORING**.

 I don't know you, but I would prefer to spend me time doing other things that looking at Postman running requests...
-That's we will start using the Postman Runner!
+That's why we will start using the Postman Runner!

 ## Postman Runner